 Funded by the Stephen D. Bechtel, Jr. Foundation, Better Environmental Education, Teaching, Learning, Expertise and Sharing (BEETLES) project is managed by the Lawrence Hall of Science at UC Berkeley.
 The BEETLES project team creates and implements professional development experiences for outdoor/environmental education program leaders to deliver to their staff teacher-naturalists, who then implement BEETLES activities and instructional practices with their students.
-The project aims to improve the quality of instruction and learning in Outdoor Science Programs (OSP) nationally, and across the field of environmental education in general.
+The project aims to improve the quality of instruction and learning in Residential Outdoor Science (ROS) programs nationally, and across the field of environmental education in general.